 Here are a few specific wine tourism destinations to consider this year:

 - Tuscany, Italy – Recognised all over the world as a renowned location for vineyards and one of the most picturesque places on the planet, Tuscany is home to a number of outstanding wineries.
 There are so many great wines in this Italian region that it’s difficult to recommend a single one, but the Sangioveses in Tuscany are tough to beat around the world.

 - South Africa – Something of an emerging region for fine wine, South Africa can offer a refreshing variation from typical European wine locations.
 The country is unique and wonderful to visit for countless reasons, with much of the wine world class.
 In particular some of the white wines, such as Chenin Blanc, from this region are particularly renowned.

-- Rioja, Spain – This region, or really set of regions, in Spain offers a great variety of different settings and climates which makes for interesting vacations and wine tastings alike.
+- Rioja, Spain – This region, or really set of regions, in Spain offers a great variety of different settings and climates which makes for interesting vacations and wine tastings alike, also everyone has del rey hotel reviews on their check list before going on vacation.
 From dry Mediterranean areas to high altitude vineyards, Rioja will offer you a unique experience, as well as some tasty wines.

 - Napa Valley, US – The famous Californian wine region is one of the best in the world for a number of different reasons.
 Not only can California offer you a dynamic holiday full of any combination of beaches and cities you enjoy, there are also a number of sprawling, world-class vineyards.
 California has a large variety of different wines, but is perhaps most known for its Cabernet Sauvignon and Chardonnay.
 You will be almost certain to find some new favourites in some of the many vineyards in this region.